• Skip to primary navigation

 • Preheat oven to 500 degrees F.

-• Then peel and slice your avocados.
-Spread the avocado over the tuna layer.
-Generously drizzle more kewpie mayo and sriracha sauce over top in a diagonal fashion.
+• Then peel and thinly slice avocados.
+Spread avocado slices over the tuna layer.

-• Broil in oven for 10 minutes until the sauce is bubbling.
-Optional: garnish with green onions.
-Slice into 20 pieces and scoop a piece of the filling into half a sheet of nori and enjoy!
+• Broil in oven for 10 minutes until the sauce is bubbling and golden brown.
+Remove from the oven and garnish with green onions.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!